uxland/hes-cconf-plugin-new-window-demo/README.md

 # hes-cconf-plugin-new-window-demo

 ### Install
-This project use `pnpm` package manager.
-Make sure you have it installed before continue process.

-Install dependencies using command: `pnpm install link`
+Install dependencies using command: `npm install link`

 ### Dev
 In order to simulate the final environment, a `sandbox.ts` file is created.
 This is necessary only in dev mode, to increase the developer experience.
-Use command: `pnpm dev`
+Use command: `npm run dev`

 ### Build
 Build plugin in order to be published.
-Use command: `pnpm build`
+Use command: `npm run build`

 ### Publish
 Get Dist code and put in your plugin store.